php-saas/php-saas/README.md

 - Projects, Teams and Organizations
 - Tests with PHPUnit and Pest
 - 100% test coverage
+- Code quality with PHPStan level 5 and ESLint
+- Code style with Laravel Pint and Prettier
 - GitHub Actions CI/CD

 ## Deployment